My Research

 Note: This background guide considers four topics of my conception that delegates of the Council on Palestinian Affairs will engage in the 2022-2023 competition season.
 It provides vital context and raises questions about how delegates will take measures to protect and preserve Palestinian cultural heritage sites, explore methods to combat environmental degradation and biodiversity loss in Palestine, consider ways to protect journalists from violence and unjust imprisonment in Palestine, and devise strategies to combat food insecurity in Palestine, bearing in mind the challenges posed by ongoing international conflicts in major wheat producing countries.

-All projects are available upon request.
+All unpublished projects are available upon request.